bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 These modules are no longer used as they’ve become redundant to features provided by other modules, they caused other issues (e.g. lag), or there was nothing wrong with them but I just didn't find their use out weighed creating a more complex buildout.

 - [Actually Private Rolls](https://github.com/syl3r86/Actually-Private-Rolls) - Hides Private GM Rolls completely rather than just obfuscating the result.
 This can be toggled on or off in the Settings Menu. - Retired 2020 Oct 22 - Turns out I'm fine letting players know a private roll happened, they just don't get to know anything about it unless I reveal it to them.
+- [Adventure Importer / Exporter](https://foundryvtt.com/packages/adventure-import-export/) - OPTIONAL: Allows content creators to package multiple assets within FoundryVTT into a single distributable file that can be shared. - Retired 2020 Nov 05 - Replaced by Forien's Copy Environment.
 - [Custom CSS](https://foundryvtt.com/packages/custom-css/) - OPTIONAL: Allows a user to setup custom CSS rules in a world. - Retired 2020 Oct 22 - Had a great run, but many enough of these changes are part of Foundry v0.7.x it's no longer worth running custom CSS for.
    - My [custom.css](https://github.com/bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/blob/master/custom.css) is part of this repo.
 - [Deselection](https://github.com/Sky-Captain-13/foundry/tree/master/deselection) - Allows you to deselect a token or tokens by clicking any empty spot on the map. - Retired 2020 Oct 22 - Essential for Foundry v0.6.x but no longer needed with Foundry v0.7.x. part of core now Core Settings > Left-Click to Release Objects: Checked